BenjaminJosephGrimes/estupendo/README.md

 # estupendo
-Website for Spanish language and culture exchange in Manchester.
+Website for a fictional Spanish language and culture exchange community group based in Manchester City Centre.